B1aZer/b1azer.github.io/posts/pipes-with-promises.md

 the less it prone to errors.
 In functional programming sequential cohesion is natural.
 Each function works on input returned by preceding function.
-This concept (functional composition) is widely used in popular js libraries: lodash, ramba, RxJS and called pipe or chain.
+This concept (functional composition) is widely used in popular js libraries: lodash, ramba, RxJS and called pipe (or chain).
 An example from RxJS:

 ```js